Cray-HPE/docs-csm/introduction/index.md

 <a name="product-stream-updates"></a>
 ## CSM Product Stream Updates

    The software included in the CSM product stream is released in more than one way.
-The initial product release may be augmented with late-breaking workarounds and documentation updates or hotfixes after the release.
+The initial product release may be augmented with late-breaking documentation updates or hotfixes after the release.

    See [CSM Product Stream Updates](../update_product_stream/index.md)